manish364824/libmongo-client/README.rst

 The main purpose of this library is to provide a well maintained implementation, that suits a wider range of needs than the original:

+* Well documented, easy, clean and stable API.
+* Comprehensive test suite, with over 90% code coverage, and increasing.
 * Ability to easily construct mongodb commands, to be sent at a later time (comes in handy when one is trying to write from a separate thread).
-* C-like error handling.
-No toying around with exceptions.
-* Comprehensive test suite, with over 90% code coverage, and increasing.
-* Strict error handling.
 * ReplicaSet support, with support for automatic reconnecting and discovery.
+* Safe-mode support, to optionally enable extra safety checks on writes, that make sure the server accepted the write.
+* Convenient APIs to work with BSON objects and MongoDB documents.
 * Connection pooling.

-* Well documented API.
+Apart from these, the library is meant to be used as a shared library, therefore API and ABI compatibility will be maintained, and only broken when absolutely neccessary - in which case, a sufficiently bumped version will be branched off.

 Requirements
 ------------